CanAran-Coder/Singleton-Design-Pattern/README.md

 # Singleton Design Pattern

-**Singleton design pattern's purpose is create the object only a time and do not allow to make copy of it.**
+**The purpose of Singleton Design Pattern is prevent creating multiple instance from the class.**

 ## Example